Relation and Function

 Answer: Domain = Codomain = {1, 2, 3, 4, 5, 6}, Range = {2, 3, 4, 5, 6}

-FAQs on Relation and Function
+FAQs on Relations and Functions

-What are Relations and Functions in Math?
+What are Relation and Function in Math?

-Relations and functions individually are defined as:
+In Math, Relations and functions are defined as follows:

 What is the Difference between Relation and Function?

-What is Range in Relation and Function?
+What is the Range of Relation and Function?

 How Do you Represent Relation and Function?

-Relations and functions can be represented in different forms such as arrow diagram, algebraic form, set-builder form, graphically, roster form, and tabular form.
+Relations and functions can be represented in different forms such as

-There are different types of relations and functions such as empty relation, universal relation, reflexive relation, symmetric relation, transitive relation, equivalence relation, constant function, polynomial function, identity function, on-to-one function, onto function, bijective function, etc.
+- Types of Functions: Constant function, polynomial function, identity function, on-to-one function, onto function, bijective function, etc.

 What are Ordered Pairs in Relations and Functions?

 Relations and functions have ordered pairs of the form (Input, Output).
-The input belongs to the domain and output belongs to the range of the relation/function.
+The input belongs to the domain and the output belongs to the range of the relation/function.

 How to Determine if a Relation is a Function?

-if in a relation, each element in the domain is mapped to a unique element in the codomain, then it is said to be a function.
+If in a relation, each element in the domain is mapped to a unique element in the codomain, then it is said to be a function.

 How to Identify Relations and Functions?